Causal Inference for Multiple Treatments using Fractional Factorial Designs: Discussion: Embedding observational studies in fractional factorial designs

-After a design is chosen, a strategy to balance covariates should be used to ensure that the units across treatment combinations are similar with respect to background covariates.
-We assume strong ignorability, that is, that conditional on measured covariates, the assignment mechanism is individualistic, probabilistic, and unconfounded \citep{rosenbaum1983central}.
-Then we can obtain unbiased causal estimates by analyzing the data as if it arose from a hypothetical randomized experiment.
+After a design is chosen, a strategy to balance covariates should be used to ensure that the units across treatment groups are similar.
+We assume strong ignorability; i.e., conditional on measured covariates, the assignment mechanism is individualistic, probabilistic, and unconfounded \citep{rosenbaum1983central}.
+Then we can obtain unbiased causal estimates by analyzing the data as if it arose from a hypothetical randomized experiment after balancing.